Percent to Goal Calculator: Track Progress Toward Targets

 Depends on goal duration and type.
 Daily goals: check daily.
 Annual goals: weekly or monthly checks prevent obsessing or losing track.
 Find balance that maintains motivation.

-What's the difference between percent complete and percent to goal?
+What is the difference between percent complete and percent to goal?

 How do I avoid getting discouraged by slow progress?